This article details how to create and run Databricks Jobs using the Jobs UI.

-Spark-submit does not support Databricks Utilities.
+Spark-submit does not support Databricks Utilities (dbutils) reference.
 To use Databricks Utilities, use JAR tasks instead.

-If you are using a Unity Catalog-enabled cluster, spark-submit is supported only if the cluster uses Single User access mode.
+If you are using a Unity Catalog-enabled cluster, spark-submit is supported only if the cluster uses the assigned access mode.
 Shared access mode is not supported.

 Spark Streaming jobs should never have maximum concurrent runs set to greater than 1.
 Streaming jobs should be set to run using the cron expression

 "* * * * * ?"(every minute).
-Since a streaming task runs continuously, it should always be the final task in a job.
+Because a streaming task runs continuously, it should always be the final task in a job.

-Python script: In the Source drop-down, select a location for the Python script, either Workspace for a script in the local workspace, or DBFS / S3 for a script located on DBFS or cloud storage.
+Python script: In the Source drop-down menu, select a location for the Python script, either Workspace for a script in the local workspace, DBFS for a script located on DBFS, or Git provider for a script located in a Git repository.
 In the Path textbox, enter the path to the Python script: